-The rigging compartment is located aft of the fuel tank compartments.
+The rigging compartment is located under the aft seat area.
 This enclosure is functional for rigging ignition protected accessories and for better passage to rigging components located aft of this compartment.
 This compartment contains two flats for mounting transducers.

-The rigging hatch and mounting screws must be sealed with allicone sealer after rigging is complete.
+The rigging hatch and mounting screws must be sealed with silicone sealer after rigging is complete.
 If the lid is removed it must be resealed to insure watertight integrity.